ayturulyumer/Petstagram-JS-Backend-Exam-Prep/cheatsheet.md

 12. Add register and login post actions in userController
 13. Add user service/manager
     * Require userService in userController
-    * Add register method in userService
+    * Add register method in userService with validation for unique username